-Figure 6: Steady state meridional cross sections of (upper panels) potential temperature (in K) and (lower panels) salinity (in psu).
+Figure 6: Steady state meridional cross section of (upper panels) potential temperature (in K) and (lower panels) salinity (in psu).

-- The comparison between noSGSParam and convOnly cases shows that convective adjustment scheme play a role in efficient vertical mixing due to convection in high latitude. - The comparison between convOnly and control cases shows that mesoscale eddy mixing scheme maintains the sharp vertical gradients of thermocline and halocline.
+- The comparison between noSGSParam and convOnly cases shows that convective adjustment scheme play a role in efficient vertical mixing due to convection at high latitudes. - The comparison between convOnly and control cases shows that mesoscale eddy mixing scheme maintains the sharp vertical gradients of thermocline and halocline.